 Serving as "Your Bridge to Success" is the motto with which Central Pennsylvania College is identified.
 For the last 30 years I have devoted my professional career to keep this as our focus.
 Fortunately, I am blessed with a wonderful faculty and staff who do just that.
 As you may imagine, I have witnessed many graduates make their professional mark over time.
-From our 1917 graduate, 106-year-old Esther Hempt, who opened the first women's clothing store on Harrisburg's west shore in New Cumberland, PA, to Justin Bower, class of 2006, who will begin his career with Walt Disney World in Orlando, FL.
-I, along with my fellow colleagues, delight in our graduates' accomplishments.
+I, along with my fellow colleagues, delight in the accomplishments of our graduates.
+Their successful careers cover a wide variety of fields from corporate executives and business owners to legal, medical, travel, and sales professionals.
+Regardless of your career choice, a Central Penn education can truly serve as your bridge to success.

 While diversity is evident at Central Penn, it also is what makes us unique.
-The common thread that ties together a recent Baltimore high school graduate taking classes in suburban Harrisburg, along with a 30-year-old working, single mother taking classes online at our Lancaster Center, is unwavering determination.
+The common thread that ties together a recent Baltimore high school graduate taking classes in suburban Harrisburg, with a 30-year-old working, single mother taking classes online at our Lancaster Center, is unwavering determination.
 Both possess high values and a willingness to work hard and embrace change as they master the skills, knowledge, and attitudes today's employers demand and deserve.